Theatre in London

 |July 1 - 11||Students reside in the University College dorms and attend theatrical productions and cultural sites.
 Travel by bus and tube.|

 All participants register for the following course (included in the program fee):

 - THRART 329 Theatre in London (fulfills dramatic literature requirement for theatre majors).

 Students who wish to extend and deepen their academic experience may also register and earn 3 additional credits in THRART 479 Independent Study (which fulfills upper division course requirement for theatre majors).

-Robert Lublin is Chair of the Department of Performing Arts.
+Robert Lublin is Associate Professor of Theatre Arts.
 He specializes in theatre history and has published widely on English theatre.
 His book, Costuming the Shakespearean Stage, provides a cultural history of the costumes worn on the Shakespearean stage.
 He is also the coeditor of the book Reinventing the Renaissance: Shakespeare and His Contemporaries in Adaptation and Performance.

 Please be advised that international programs are subject to change, slight or major, at any time due to circumstances beyond our control; this includes any and all fees, dates, itinerary, and program activities.
 We will do our best to inform all applicants of any changes in as timely a manner as possible.